adiakite-bit/adiakite-bit/README.md

 👋 Hi, I’m Abdoulaye
-I’m interested in Data science.
+I’m interested in Data science , AI.
 I’m currently learning ML, automation and other topics related.. and I’m looking to collaborate on projects of the kind.

 📫 You can reach me at viccini@live.fr